 Because of the individual nature of personal growth, humanistic counseling is a personalized mental health treatment crafted to serve your specific needs and goals.
 Humanistic therapy puts you at the center of your treatments and allows you to guide your sessions.

-Humanistic therapy is an effective treatment for a wide range of mental health conditions, but is also helpful to those who don’t suffer from mental illness symptoms but instead want to grow as a person.
-Instead of working on a diagnostic criteria, humanistic therapy focuses on personal understandings of the individual as a person.
+Humanistic therapy is an effective treatment for a wide range of mental health conditions, but is also helpful to those who don’t suffer from symptoms but instead want to grow as a person.
+Instead of working on a diagnostic criteria, the humanistic perspective of therapy focuses on personal understanding of the individual as a person.

 The Development of Humanistic Therapy

 American psychologists Abraham Maslow and Carl Rogers developed the field of humanistic therapy in the 1950s.
 The movement towards humanistic psychology was grounded in a growing motivation in the discipline of psychology to focus on human potential.
 Maslow and Rogers developed humanistic therapy to do just that: use the science of psychology to bring out the best in people.

-Humanistic therapy was founded on the following core concepts:
+Humanistic therapy was founded on the following core humanistic theory concepts: